-Christian A. Horsnell is a founding member of Milom Horsnell Crow Rose Kelley PLC and its predecessor firm and has been providing services to the entertainment and intellectual property industries for thirty-five years.
-Chris began his nascent legal career when he was hired by Mike Milom as a summer associate and law clerk with the Nashville firm of Barksdale, Whalley, Gilbert and Frank in 1977 and has proudly practiced with Mike, the senior partner and founder of Milom Horsnell Crow Rose Kelley PLC, continuously since his graduation in 1979.
+Christian A. Horsnell is a founding member of Milom Horsnell Crow Kelley Beckett Shehan PLC and its predecessor firm and has been providing services to the entertainment and intellectual property industries for thirty-five years.
+Chris began his nascent legal career when he was hired by Mike Milom as a summer associate and law clerk with the Nashville firm of Barksdale, Whalley, Gilbert and Frank in 1977 and has proudly practiced with Mike, the senior partner and founder of Milom Horsnell Crow Kelley Beckett Shehan PLC, continuously since his graduation in 1979.

 Chris concentrates his practice in the areas of corporate, business, entertainment, copyright and intellectual property.
 In addition to issues presented daily by a general practice in the entertainment industry, his practice has provided him with extensive experience in the selection, formation, organization and governance of business and non-profit entities; the purchase and sale of intellectual property assets; the analysis and management of complex copyright issues; brand protection and management; and the termination of transfers of copyright.